oliversoctopus/render-congressional-bill-tracker/docs/attributions.md

 # Attributions and License

 ## License
-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License with the Commons Clause - see the [LICENSE](../LICENSE) file for details.

 ## External Resources
 - **Congress.gov API**: Data source; U.S. Government public domain.